wur-bioinformatics/introduction-to-bioinformatics/week5.md

 The systems biology cycle, aiming to iteratively improve models of living systems.
 Credits: {cite}`systems_biology_2002`.
 :::
+%#% Figure systems_biology is under copyright by Science.
+Unable to use for free.
 Eventually, the hope of systems biology is to arrive at systems-level understanding of life that will allow us to simulate the effects of interventions (mutations, drug treatments, etc.) or even (re)design genes and